-Law firm technology services group LogicForce recently released their quarterly report card on law firm cybersecurity, giving the legal industry a score of only 42 percent on their cybersecurity health.
+Law firm technology services group LogicForce recently released its quarterly report card on law firm cybersecurity, giving the legal industry a score of only 42 percent on its cybersecurity health.

 The most recent scorecard aggregated data from client surveys at more than 300 law firms of various sizes.
 Scores were generated based on the number of firms who reported implementing 12 different factors set forth by LogicForce: information security executives, cybersecurity policies, multifactor authentication, cyber training, cyber insurance, penetration, vulnerability testing, third-party risk assessments, records management policies, cyber investment, full disk encryption, data loss prevention services, and third-party penetration testing.
 Each factor was weighted differently.